Real Estate Investing | How To & Education | Target an Area

 6.)
 Repeat this process for all of the Quick Lists that apply to property managers, or consider combining different Quick List criteria into one list.

-How to optimize the process prospecting for property management clients
+How to optimize the prospecting process to get more property management clients

-Finding property management leads is just one part of the prospecting process.
+Finding property management leads, like absentee owners, is just one part of the prospecting process.
 We recommend that you approach prospecting as a four-step process:

 - Discover prospects